Linux-Lite-Wiki/Init-Linux-Lite-wiki/README.md

-Certainly!
 Here's a professional and informative `README.md` file suitable for your **Linux Lite Wiki** GitHub repository:

 ---